Compressing Over-the-Counter Markets: Programming characterization and optimal algorithm

 \begin{problem}[Hybrid compression problem] \end{problem}

 Last, by further restricting tolerances, we obtain the conservative compression problem:

 \begin{problem}[Conservative compression problem] \end{problem}

 All problems can be interpreted as standard linear programs, which can be solved in numerous ways.
-Above, we propose specific closed form solutions for the non-conservative compression problem.
+We propose specific closed form solutions for the non-conservative compression problem.
 For the conservative and hybrid approaches, the general case where the network is not chain ordering proof, a global solution can be obtained via linear programming techniques.
-We analyze such approach below.
+The results presented in this paper were obtained using a network simplex method. we refer the reader to \cite{ahuja1993network} for details on the simplex algorithm, its mathematical properties and the relative proofs.